 Hedwig's story is linear.
 It doesn't matter that we get flashbacks.
 Those flashbacks are not events happening in the past.
 Not really.
 They are happening in Hedwig's head in the present.
 It's like the whole show is just a long therapy session for Hedwig.
 Tell me about your childhood.
 Tell me about your mother.
 That sort of thing.
 I'll probably explore "The Origin of Love" from a mythological perspective in the next few days, but I think it's important to look at it (and the flashbacks) from a psychological perspective.
 Mulvey (1989) would love this movie.

 I won't assume that you're familiar with Mulvey.
-Though I'd heard her referenced before, I never actually read her piece that so many film critics until this year.
+Though I'd heard her referenced before by so many film critics, I never actually read her piece until this year.
 Mulvey applies psychoanalysis, particularly Freudian.
 Mulvey spends a bit of energy and time and words on the idea of the "image of the castrated woman."
 She writes:

 An idea of woman stands as lynch pin to the system: it is her lack that produces the phallus signities... the function of woman in forming the patriarchal unconscious is twofold, she first symbolises the castration threat by her real absence of a penis and second thereby raised her child into the symbolic.